Settled on Andros' Famed Northwest Coast

 Resident tarpon cling to the blue holes and creeks since they love freshwater.
 Larger migratory fish move through the area in the late spring and summer months.
 These tarpon are aggressive to flies since they rarely see flies.
 While we do not consider Andros to be a permit or tarpon fishery, this operation can produce solid opportunities when the weather cooperates.
 Specific tides and moon phase can hedge the odds and Yellow Dog can easily get you dialed in.

-Since the flats on the west side of Andros consists of mainly soft, silty mud; the flats are temperamental and susceptible to getting stirred up on a rare west wind.
+Since the flats on the west side of Andros consist of mainly soft, silty mud; the flats are temperamental and susceptible to getting stirred up on a rare west wind.
 It is also difficult to wade fish this soft bottom.
 Fortunately, the Joulters Cays and Mastic Point are a short trailer ride from the lodge and fish well for bones during any weather.
 These are also the areas for wade fishing enthusiasts since they are both made up of hard white sand flats.
 The prominent trade winds come from the north and east, making Red Bay Sunset Lodge on the lee side of the island that is around 20 miles wide in the north.
 That land mass can knock down the strongest winter winds.

 The lodge can accommodate anglers that are new to saltwater or those seeking a remote, trophy fish hunting vacation.
 Rest assured you will be very well taken care of during your stay at Red Bay Sunset Lodge.
 The Yellow Dog Andros pre-trip planning guide will ensure you are well-prepared for this specialized fishery.